 Significant customers are those which represent 10% or more of the Company's total revenue for each respective period presented.
 Three related parties individually represented greater than 10% of total revenue and collectively totaled approximately 42% for year ended December 31, 2022.
 Two related parties individually represented greater than 10% of total revenue and collectively totaled approximately 42% for the year ended December 31, 2021.
-During the year ended December 31, 2020, three related parties individually represented greater than 10% of total revenue and collectively totaled approximately 42% for total revenue and collectively totaled approximately 57%.
+During the year ended December 31, 2020, three related parties individually represented greater than 10% of total revenue and collectively totaled approximately 57%.